UAPs? UFOs? Mysterious Lights in San Diego Sky Identified by SDPD

-After receiving a series of reports about odd lights in the San Diego sky on Monday night, San Diego police said they had solved the mystery.
+After receiving a series of reports about strange lights in the Southern California sky on Monday night, San Diego police said they had solved the mystery.

 Tips began coming into NBC 7 around 10 p.m., including one from a La Mesa resident who lives on Mount Helix, who said, "[We] saw a row of three orange dots above the sky downtown.
 They never moved.
 Then suddenly there were five.
 And then six.
 They never went off in different directions, but the lights would just blink off on a few and then come back on a few minutes later.
 It was quite weird yet interesting."